neoforged/.github/primers/1.21.5/index.md

     - `TestFunctionArgument` -> `net.minecraft.commands.arguments.ResourceSelectorArgument`
     - `TestFunctionFinder` -> `TestInstanceFinder`
     - `TestFunctionLoader` - Holds the list of test functions to load and run.
+    - `UnknownGameTestException` - An exception that is thrown when the error of the game test is unknown.
 - `net.minecraft.network.protocol.game`
     - `ClientboundTestInstanceBlockState` - A packet sent to the client containing the status of a test along with its size.
     - `ServerboundSetTestBlockPacket` - A packet sent to the server to set the information within the test block to run.